alexander-ray/log_file_to_json/README.md

 ### Testing overview
 Instead of using the normal python `unittest` framework, I chose to use a lightweight shell script for testing.
 I chose this testing route because a shell script makes testing the full program (including command line arguments) much more simple in structure and amount of code.
 This shell script compares command output with the contents of a `*.ans` file using `diff`.
 If the outputs are the same, nothing is printed; if the outputs are different, `diff` shows exactly what is different (just like `unittest` does).

 I am reasonably confident my solution works as intended.
-It is important to note that my tests are not comprehensive; in the interest of time,
+I'm certain my program meets the requirements specified and will function correctly in reasonably expected scenarios.
+Undoubtedly corner cases exist in which the program would fail, because the tests are by no means comprehensive.
+Given additional time, additional tests could be created to increase the confidence level.

 ### Assumptions
 * I assume that the different log sections will be separated by one or more spaces, where all numbers of spaces >1 are treated equally.